 alfie's choice: alfie chose to avoid responding to my text message himself, rather using his parents to threaten me with police action. alfie sent his father (his abuser) to harass and deal with me while i was moving my stuff onto the street and waiting for my didi.

-my response: i understood my rights and the law, as the age of consent in victoria was 16 (alfie was 17), and recognised that police action was an empty threat. alfie's father failed to achieve his goal of frightening or controlling me as i saw straight through his performance. i associated his father's abusive behaviour to an adult toddler having a temper tantrum in the middle of collins street. with my mate as a witness of alfie's father's abusive behaviour towards me, i saw that i had a genuine situation where i could make a police report. i chose not to do so as i was not interested in participating in or wasting my time on the brancatella's pointless drama. i realised alfie had chosen to send his abuser my way as a likely result of avoidant panic, an ultimate act of betrayal to the soul-level connection between us. i observed the similarities between alfie's behaviour and his father's. i concluded that i had been too soft in my approach towards alfie's avoidance behaviour that led to his level of disrespect towards me, and that alfie was being a coward by hiding behind empty police threats and his abuser (a dad who displayed a lack of emotional maturity). i began to separate alfie's identity into the present unhealthy behaviour (mean boy alfie) and the inner child i interacted with prior to alfie's emerging avoidance (real boy alfie).
+my response: i understood my rights and the law, as the age of consent in victoria was 16 (alfie was 17), and recognised that police action was an empty threat. alfie's father failed to achieve his goal of frightening or controlling me as i saw straight through his performance. i associated his father's abusive behaviour to an adult toddler having a temper tantrum in the middle of collins street. with my mate as a witness of alfie's father's abusive behaviour towards me, i saw that i had a genuine situation where i could make a police report. i chose not to do so as i was not interested in participating in or wasting my time on the brancatella's pointless drama. i realised alfie had chosen to send his abuser my way as a likely result of avoidant panic, an ultimate act of betrayal to the soul-level connection between us. i observed the similarities between alfie's behaviour and his father's. i concluded that i had been too soft in my approach towards alfie's avoidant behaviour that led to his level of disrespect towards me, and that alfie was being a coward by hiding behind empty police threats and his abuser (a dad who displayed a lack of emotional maturity). i began to separate alfie's identity into the present unhealthy behaviour (mean boy alfie) and the inner child i interacted with prior to alfie's emerging avoidance (real boy alfie).

 5. 18-23 february 2026